In the beginning God created the heavens and the earth.

 New International Version

 At Northaw, the teaching and learning of science is reinforced by an appreciation for the role of God in creation and the universe.
+We have customised a scheme of work based on the curriculum from Plymouth Science, engaging students through practical activities.
 The quality and variety of language that pupils hear and speak are key factors in developing their scientific vocabulary and articulating scientific concepts clearly and precisely.
 Practical activities form part of a wider instructional sequence that gives pupils time to connect theory to observation.
 Our extensive grounds, including greenhouses, and rural setting provide invaluable opportunities for a hands-on approach to science.
 We participate in British Science Week – a ten-day celebration of science, technology, engineering and maths.
 Science is led by a teaching assistant with a degree in the subject.
-Key questions generated each lesson are recorded on blue flash cards, placed in the class knowledge jar and used for systematically practising recall.
-Ofsted’s research review series has informed our practice in this area.
+Ofsted’s research review series and subject report series have informed our practice in this area.

 Adaptation for Inclusion